crypto-code/Udacity-Self-Driving-Car/README.md

 ## Usage

+- First, collect Training data by running the simulator in training mode Or you can download already prepared training data [here](https://github.com/crypto-code/Udacity-Self-Driving-Car/releases/tag/v1.0).

 - To train your own model, first change line 57 in train.py to the directory of your training samples
 ```
 # Change this line to your training data